 To minimize the risks to confidentiality, we will limit access to study records to only the necessary IPA staff and investigators.
 Any information that identifies you will be separated from your other answers, so that only our researchers will be able to track your answers back to you.
 All paper data will be sorted in secured locked locations.
 All electronic data will be encrypted.
 Your personal information may be given out if required by law.

-Retaining research records: Your child’s blood, and stool, samples will be stored for a long time after the study ends.
+Retaining research records: Your child’s blood and stool samples will be stored for a long time after the study ends.
 This is because new laboratory techniques will become available in the future to help us better understand how diarrheal diseases affect children’s health.
 The information collected from this study may be shared with other researchers if needed, but we will strictly maintain your confidentiality and privacy as described previously.
 The samples may be shipped to other countries for analysis without further consent from you.

-You have the right to refuse to allow your child’s blood, stool, and urine samples to be stored long term for future studies
+You have the right to refuse to allow your child’s blood and stoolsamples to be stored long term for future studies.

 Compensation/Payment